AdguardTeam/AdguardFilters/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

   - [ ] This is not an ad/bug report;
-  - [ ] My code follows the style guidelines of this project;
+  - [ ] My code follows the style guidelines and [syntax](https://kb.adguard.com/general/how-to-create-your-own-ad-filters) of this project;
   - [ ] I have performed a self-review of my own changes;
   - [ ] My changes do not break web sites, apps and files structure.